ethyca/fides/docs/fidesops/docs/development/jetbrains_debugging.md

 Now the IDE is ready to debug the source code.
 Click the debug button for **main** *(setup in the previous section)*.

-Try firing a http request to Fidesops from Postman or Curl and hit a break point.
+Try firing a http request to fidesops from Postman or Curl and hit a break point.

 There is a postman collection in this repo: `docs/fidesops/docs/postman/Fidesops.postman_collection.json`